The Albany Medical’s CRNA program was ranked #7 in 2011.

 Verification of initial and current licensure as a Registered Professional Nurse in the United States.
 You’ll need to obtain a New York and Massachusetts RN license prior to the start of the program.

-Minimum of one year (two years preferred) recent (within five years preferred) experience as a registered professional nurse in a critical care area.
+Minimum of two years recent (within five years preferred) experience as a registered professional nurse in a critical care area.

 Acceptable critical care experience in order of preference includes: